yacineMahdid/deep-learning-model-explained/resnet/README.md

 I know it seems like it's a bit convoluted, but at this point we are getting into the core of resnet.
 Getting there!

 ## ResNet (class)

-This class is the actually interesting one:
+The full ResNet code is the following:

 ```python
 class ResNet(nn.Module):